Spokane City Council hesitatingly approves new deal with pipeline operator

 Though $100 million is a hefty sum, Beggs argued it would be far below the actual cost of remedying a catastrophic oil spill that infiltrates Spokane’s aquifer and contaminates its drinking water.

-Beggs is adamant that the safest way to transport oil is through underground pipelines, but wants to ensure taxpayers wouldn’t be on the hook for the cost of a cleanup.
-He’s concerned that Yellowstone Pipeline Company is established in a way that could insulate its owners – including majority shareholder Phillips 66 – from liability.
+Beggs is adamant that the safest way to transport oil is through underground pipelines but wants to ensure taxpayers wouldn’t be on the hook for the cost of a cleanup.
+He’s concerned that Yellowstone Pipeline Co. is established in a way that could insulate its owners – including majority shareholder Phillips 66 – from liability.

 He also said if a spill were to occur, the actual cost would far exceed the $100 million of insurance carried by Yellowstone Pipeline, and the city could be unable to recoup the rest from Phillips 66 – and potentially have to pay for the cleanup itself.